timble/illusion/docs/index.md

 1. Use good old [spacing variables](#) that don't grow with the responsive gutters.
 1. Use the [spacing mixin](#) to follow the responsive gutter.
 1. If you don't want to automatically follow the responsive gutter you can use the [spacing function](#).

-## Base styling

-To stop all the copy pasting in this world we added some base styling.
-There are two levels that create base styling.

-### Level 1

-The first level we call "Extendalize" and it basically extends Normalize styling the way we like it.

-For example we remove top margins of elements and apply a bottom margin to block level elements that need it.
-We also remove the bottom margin from the last element in a parent.

-#### Enable all extendalize features:

-{% highlight css %}
-$illusion-extendalize: true;
-{% endhighlight %}

-#### Enable individual extendalize features:

-{% highlight css %}
-$illusion-extendalize: false;
-$illusion-extendalize-boxsizing: true;
-$illusion-extendalize-svg: true;
-{% endhighlight %}

-#### Disable individual extendalize features:

-{% highlight css %}
-$illusion-extendalize: true;
-$illusion-extendalize-image: false;
-$illusion-extendalize-paragraph: false;
-{% endhighlight %}

-### Level 2

-The second level adds default styling for certain elements.
-The following elements are available:

-#### Body fallback

-For browsers that do not support `CSS calc()` there's an option to set the body width to a certain width to make it look better on those older browsers.

-{% highlight css %}
-$illusion-body-fallback: true;
-$illusion-body-fallback-align: center;
-$illusion-body-fallback-width: 600px;
-{% endhighlight %}

-#### Forms

-Default form styling is available by setting `$illusion-form` to `true`.
-Border-width and focus color are two extended form options:

-{% highlight css %}
-$illusion-form: true;
-$illusion-form-border-width: 2px;
-$illusion-form-focus-color: #ffbf47;
-{% endhighlight %}

-## Mixins

-Illusion comes with a great mixin and function library.
-More info here